neurobagel/annotation-tool-ai/Readme.md

 ```

 By executing `ollama list` the current models are shown.
 If this section is empty you can pull the respective model using `ollama pull gemma`.

+- UI does not work via SSH tunnel in VS-Code

+Because of it's own forwarding logic, port that are automatically forwarded are sometimes mapped to different ports (e.g. 9001 instead of 9000).
+In VS Code under `Ports` you can delete the automatically forwarded ports and add the "original" ports again.

 # Details of the codebase